 I’ve lived in Germany for four years and I’m nowhere near being fluent in German, despite having C1-level proficiency (C2 is the highest level).
-Nevertheless, it is a necessary evil, especially when you live in a small city like I do, where there are hardly any native English speakers around.
-My first year here I knew nothing, and needed my husband’s help with everything.
+Nevertheless, it is a necessary evil, especially when you live in a small city as I do, where there are hardly any native English speakers around.
+My first year here I knew nothing and needed my husband’s help with everything.
 He even had to go with me to the hair salon to explain to the stylist how I wanted my hair cut.
 I now can at least do errands and go to the doctor by myself, even if I still don’t have a complete domain on the language.

-Before we get into the nitty gritty of the German language here are two things you should know:
+Before we get into the nitty-gritty of the German language here are two things you should know:

 Germans can speak English.

 Don’t believe them when they say they can only speak a little.
 They know more English than you know German since they learn it in school.
 So they at least have basic knowledge; they’re just too shy to speak it.

 One trick is to get them buzzed, then they’ll speak it fluently.

 In any case, I do believe that if you’re going to live in a different country than your own, it’s important for integration purposes that you learn the language.
 But don’t be afraid to use a word in English or ask them how to say a word in German.